elsyifa/Clustering-Pyspark/README.md

 * Define categorical and numerical variables

   In this step, I tried to split the variables based on it's data types.
-If data types of variables is string will be saved in list called cat_cols and if data types of variables is integer or double will be saved in list called num_cols.
-This split applied on data train and data test.
+If data types of variables is string will be saved in list called **cat_cols** and if data types of variables is integer or double will be saved in list called **num_cols**.
 This step applied to make easier in the following step so I don't need to define categorical and numerical variables manually.
   ![alt text](https://github.com/elsyifa/Clustering-Pyspark/blob/master/Images/define_categorical_nummerical_variables.png)

 * Check Missing Values

-  Sometimes the data received is not clean.
+  Sometimes the data are received is not clean.
 So, we need to check whether there are missing values or not.
 Output from this step is the name of columns which have missing values and the number of missing values.
 To check missing values, actually I created two method:

     - Using pandas dataframe,
     - Using pyspark dataframe.
 But the prefer method is method using pyspark dataframe so if dataset is too large we can still calculate / check missing values.